 I believe this is the biggest scam on earth in the way that it is taught.
 I believe that God will bless those that give for the right reasons, but when people like Mike Murdock start talking about sowing $1,000 seeds into his ministry, that’s just BS.
 Sorry to be frank, but that’s just what it is.

 I do not believe in this doctrine because it teaches that Eve was an adulterer and Adam intentionally engaged in a homosexual act with Satan.
-It is a blatant contradiction of Genesis 4:1 and puts outside sources on high spiritual ground than actual scripture.
+It is a blatant contradiction of Genesis 4:1 and puts outside sources on higher spiritual ground than actual scripture.

 If you are satisfied with what you’ve read so far, please use the box below to sign up for notifications when this site is updated.